DocKnight86/LlmPractice/README.md

 Version 2

-A local running LLM built into a Blazor App.
+Local running large language models built into a Blazor App.

 Requires .NET 9 and Docker running the Ollama docker image with llama3.1:8b and llama2:7b installed on port 11434